mightomi/TrackEm-Chrome-Extension/README.md

 3. Create a pull request

+## Tech Stack
+JavaScript, Jquery, HTML, CSS

 Note: No additional libraries are required.
-The algorithm part is in popup.js.
+The main code is in popup.js.